Reinventing the travel customer journey

 According to research conducted by Forrester, CX leaders have a 5 times greater revenue growth on average than stragglers.
 It isn’t necessarily about implementing brand new processes or gaining fresh information but rather using the information already owned by your organisation to better use.
 There is a lot of data flowing in/ out of your organisation:

-- Social demographic & transactional info
+- Social demographic and transactional info

 - Contact & response history